Lex-van-Os/AWS-Web-Server-Deployment/web/README.md

    This will start the Flask development server, and you can access the application by navigating to http://localhost:5000 in your web browser.

 Remember to stop the Flask app by pressing `Ctrl+C` in your terminal or command prompt when you're done.

+## Used technologies

+Besides the Python logic for the Flask application, this part of the project also contains different definitions and technologies for the deployment of the Flask application on an EC2 instance.

+### Flask

+Flask is a popular Python web framework used for building web applications.
+It provides a simple and flexible way to create web services and APIs.

+### WSGI

+WSGI stands for Web Server Gateway Interface.
+It is a specification that defines how web servers communicate with web applications written in Python.
+Flask uses WSGI to interact with web servers and handle HTTP requests and responses.

+### NGINX

+NGINX is a high-performance web server and reverse proxy server.
+It is commonly used to serve static files, handle load balancing, and act as a reverse proxy for Flask applications.
+NGINX can improve the performance and scalability of your Flask application.

+### Supervisor

+Supervisor is a process control system for Unix-like operating systems.
+It is used to manage and monitor processes, including Flask applications.
+Supervisor ensures that your Flask application is always running and can automatically restart it if it crashes or stops for any reason.